lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

             revert NativeTokensNotAccepted();
         }

-        // CHECK that the caller is a LSP0 (UniversalProfile)
+        // CHECK that the caller is an ERC725Account (e.g: a UniversalProfile)
+        // by checking it supports the LSP0 interface
         // by checking its interface support
         if (
             !ERC165Checker.supportsERC165InterfaceUnchecked(